-This takes us up to yesterday’s news: Disney has come back and bumped up its previously accepted offer.
+This leads us up to yesterday’s news: Disney has come back and bumped up its previously accepted offer.
 The new deal terms are worth roughly $38 per Fox share.
 In addition to the revised offer price, the funding mix has also changed.
 Rather than being an all stock deal, shareholders get to choose whether to receive cash or Disney stock (subject to 50/50 proration).
 The assets in question haven’t changed either, so SpinCo is still on the table for current Fox shareholders.
 That took Fox to its current price of around $48 per share.

-Despite the rollercoaster I don’t think much has changed.
-I say this for two reasons in particular.
+This kind of goes without saying, but if you have held Fox shares these past seven months then you have done great.
+They have returned nearly 50% since Disney’s first offer back in December.
+Despite the run-up, I think the shares are a strong hold for a couple of reasons.
 The first, and most obvious, is that the bidding war may not be over.
-Some analysts think Comcast will come back with an offer in the low $40s per Fox share.
-With SpinCo on the side, that would take the total value to the low $50s – around 10% higher than yesterday’s closing price.
+Some analysts think Comcast will come back with an offer in the low-$40s per Fox share.
+With SpinCo on the side, that would take the total value to the low-$50s, around 10% higher than yesterday’s closing price.

 The way I see it, this portion of the deal is win-win for Fox shareholders.
 You either get a higher all cash offer from Comcast, or you get to walk away with some portion of Disney stock.
 The latter gives you an underlying business that generates significantly higher returns on capital than the business you currently own.

 That leaves us with SpinCo.
 With all the hype surrounding the other parts of the equation, I think SpinCo has largely been left out.
 As mentioned above, it will generate around $2.75b in annual EBITDA as a standalone company.
 Of that, the company expects to convert over 70% into free cash flow – call it $2b per annum.
 Net-debt is slated to come in at $7.5b, so the balance sheet will be in good condition to start with.